efeelize/eng/kaiyan/dinner/vegetables.md

 > 3)"roast" we use this when we cook something at a high heat, like roast beef or roast potatoes.

 > 4)we use like "bake" for things like you know, pies and cookies.Baking is for stuff that you would buy at a bakery and roasting is more like meat and vegetables.

+# 9.gumbo [n.新奥尔良秋葵浓汤] & stew [n.炖菜] & Cajun [adj.卡真料理]
+> 1)gumbo:It's also very popular in America.
+So hear Jennifer explains a New Orleans dish called gumbo.

+> 2)stew:So it's a stew that has a lot of stuff in it.A lot of stuff in a stew.
+It's just like a thick /θɪk/ [adj.浓稠的] soup.

+> 3)Cajun:So, it originates from France but then there's a lot of other spices added to it.It's a completely different flavor.

+# 10.support
+> 1)So support someone needs to be behind them, to lift them up, even to like really give them an opportunity to improve, to achieve.

+> 2)so there's different types of support.
+For example, there's what we call financial support, basically, giving money to something or there is also like physical support, one of our examples here is.
+He got so fat.
+His legs eventually couldn't support his own weight.

 # III.pattern
 ***You’ve really outdone yourself this year, Carrie.
 The mashed potatoes, brussels sprouts and green bean casserole are all on point!***